WildGums/Orc.DbToCsv/Data/IMPORT_INSTRUCTIONS.md

 ### 3. Run the Import

 1. Navigate to the `Data/` directory
-2. Double-click `ImportData.bat` to start the import process
+2. Choose your import mode:
+   - **`ImportData.bat`** - Truncates tables first (clears existing data)
+   - **`ImportData_Append.bat`** - Appends to existing data (no truncate)
+3. Double-click the chosen batch file
-2. The script will:
+4. The script will:
-   - Build the project
-   - Import both CSV files
+   - Import both CSV files using the published .exe
-   - Truncate existing data before importing (clears tables first)
    - Show progress and results
+   - No build required (uses pre-compiled executable)

 ## What Gets Imported